python/cpython/Doc/library/hashlib.rst

    should be about 16 or more bytes from a proper source, e.g. :func:`os.urandom`.

-   *n* is the CPU/Memory cost factor, *r* the block size, *p* parallelization factor and *maxmem* limits memory (OpenSSL 1.1.0 defaults to 32 MB).
+   *n* is the CPU/Memory cost factor, *r* the block size, *p* parallelization factor and *maxmem* limits memory (OpenSSL 1.1.0 defaults to 32 MiB).
    *dklen* is the length of the derived key.

    Availability: OpenSSL 1.1+